Bajaj Finserv: History

-Bajaj Holdings and Investments Limited is the parent company which holds 39.29% stake in Bajaj Finserv.
-The former has been registered as a Non–Banking Financial Company (NBFC) under the Registration No. N–13.01952 dated 29 October 2009 with Reserve Bank of India (RBI).
+Bajaj Holdings and Investments Limited (BHIL) came into existence when the original company separated its auto and finance assets.
+This new entity, BHIL is the parent company which holds 39.29% stake in Bajaj Finserv and now holds surplus cash and investments with the purpose of providing financial support to the auto and/or finance business or exploring fresh business prospects.
+The BHIL has been registered as a Non–Banking Financial Company (NBFC) under the Registration No. N–13.01952 dated 29 October 2009 with Reserve Bank of India (RBI).

-The company employs over 20,154 employees at 1,409 locations, and is engaged in consumer finance businesses, life insurance, and general insurance.
+Starting in 2017, Bajaj Finserv adopted blockchain technology for services like travel insurance, allowing claim resolution before customer registration.
+By 2023, they had extended blockchain's utility to enhance trader and customer connections.

 Apart from financial services, it is also active in wind energy generation with an installed capacity of 65.2 MW.
 In the quarterly results for June 2022, the company's board of directors has approved the sub-division of its equity shares in a ratio of 1:5.

-During a block deal in the last week of December 2022, promoter Jamnalal Sons increased its holdings in the company.
-In the open market, the promoter purchased equity shares worth a total of ₹100.41 crore.
-However, the other promoter, Rishab Family Trust, was able to sell a portion of the company's shares.